 Existing law requires the Superintendent of Public Instruction to post, and annually update, on the State Department of Education's internet website and notify local educational agencies of the availability of a list of statewide resources, including community-based organizations, that provide support to youth, and their families, who have been subjected to school-based discrimination, harassment, intimidation, or bullying, as provided.

-This bill would require the department, on or before June 30, 2026, and in consultation with relevant stakeholders, to develop, post on its internet website, and distribute to each local educational agency, as defined, a model policy on how to address certain acts of cyberbullying occurring outside of school hours and outside of the campus, as specified.
-The bill would require each local educational agency, on or before July 1, 2027, to adopt the model policy developed by the department, and would require each local educational agency to provide a copy of the adopted model policy to each of its credentialed employees, enrolled pupils, and the parents or guardians of its enrolled pupils.
-By imposing additional duties on local educational agencies, the bill would impose a state-mandated local program.
+This bill would require the department, on or before June 30, 2026, in consultation with relevant stakeholders, to develop, post on its internet website, and distribute to each local educational agency, as defined, a model policy on how to address certain reported acts of cyberbullying occurring outside of school hours and outside of the campus, as specified.
+The bill would require the model policy to clarify that local educational agencies are authorized, but not required, to address those acts.
+The bill would require each local educational agency, on or before July 1, 2027, to adopt a policy on how to address certain reported acts of cyberbullying occurring outside of school hours and outside of the campus, as specified, which the bill would authorize to be the model policy developed by the department or a locally adopted policy with input from stakeholders.
+The bill would require each local educational agency to post a copy of the adopted policy on its internet website and the internet website of each of its schoolsites.

 The California Constitution requires the state to reimburse local agencies and school districts for certain costs mandated by the state.
 Statutory provisions establish procedures for making that reimbursement.